apache/ozone/hadoop-hdds/docs/content/design/lifecycle-configurations.md

     - Filter contains prefix (string).
 - S3G bucket endpoint needs few updates to accept ?/lifecycle
 - ClientProtocol and all implementers provides (get, list, delete and create) lifecycle configuration
-- RetentionManager will be running periodically.
+- RetentionManager:
+   - Upon startup, the OzoneManager initializes the Retention Manager based on configuration parameters such as retention interval.
+   - A background retention service is responsible for scheduling and executing tasks at specified intervals.
-   - Fetches a lifecycle configurations list with the help of OM
+   - The Retention Manager retrieves lifecycle configurations associated with buckets.
-   - Executes each lifecycle configuration on a specific bucket
+   - Then assigns each lifecycle configuration (attached to a bucket) to a threadpool (Configurable) for further processing.
-   - Lifecycle configurations will be running on parallel (each one against different bucket).
+   - Each task will iterate through keys of a specific bucket and issue deletion request for eligible keys.

 ### Flow